By: Team Rolodex

 }

-The XmlRolodexStorage.java now only saves upon recognizing that the current file has a .rldx extension, which is a subset of xml for the Rolodex application, as seen in the snippet below:
+The XmlRolodexStorage.java now only saves upon recognizing that the current file has a .rldx extension, which is a

 public void saveRolodex(ReadOnlyRolodex rolodex, String filePath) throws IOException {